Teoroo-CMC/GroPoB/README.md

 ```
 This will create a folder named **PEO.acpype** in the working directory containing all the GAFF parameter files and GROMACS topology files.
 The two important files are *PEO.pdb* and *PEO.ac* copied to outside of acpype folder for next steps.

-The monomer can also be visualized using *nglview* and also atom indexes are labled that is useful to define the *HEAD*,*CHAIN*, and *TAIL* part of the monomer.
+The monomer can also be visualized using *nglview*, and atom indexes are labeled, which is helpful to define the *HEAD*,*CHAIN*, and *TAIL* parts of the monomer.

 ```python
 #Visualize the molecule